SEMAFORInformatik/femagtools/docs/bchreader.rst

 Torque
 ======

-* torque: list of dictionaries for each current and/or beta angle
+* torque: list of dictionaries for each current and/or beta angle (No load, load current with beta=0 and load current with beta)

   ================  =======================================================
   Attribute          Description